nuthanc/faang/README.md

 * Think of edge cases, when the variables become None
 * Don't try to change prominent variables value within another block(Use another variable)

+### In Recursion

+* Be mindful of returning the value when the recursive function is called